Exabyte-io/api-examples/README.md

 If you would like to add new examples or adjust existing ones, please consider the following points.

-1. Put examples into proper directories.
+1. Put examples into the corresponding directories by domain.

-2. Provide enough explanation in examples, close to the code as much as possible.
+2. Walk the readers through the examples by providing step-by-step explanation similar to our examples, e.g. [this](material/get_materials_by_formula.ipynb).

 3. We use post-save hooks to automatically convert notebooks to python scripts.
 See [jupyter notebook config](config.py) for more information.